IrisPetre99/RP3000/README.md

 - Modify this text to be in paragraphs, such that it can be easily copied and stored in a text file.
 - Modify the application again to now provide a box where a desired timestamp can be input.
 The application will then load the first frame of that timestamp, rounded to the closest second.
 This will also automatically update when the slider is moved, as well as automatically updating the slider itself when a time is selected.
 This input should only take effect once the user stops editing the input box.
 - Change the layout such that the previous, next, and offset are on a seperate line than the slider and input field.
 Additionally, make it such that the offset is found between the previous and next buttons.
 Finally, make the application's theme match the system theme.
+- Allow users to click on a pixel in Frame 1, and then click on the corresponding mapped pixel in Frame 2.
+- Visually draw a dot pair showing the connection between the two.
+- Allow undoing the most recent annotation.
+- Allow the user to specify the number of pairs they want to annotate.
+- Each pair should have a unique color.
+- Have an immediate feedback when selecting the point in the first frame by placing a marker on that spot, not only after the complete pair is selected.
+- Store the list of annotations as pairs of coordinates.

 ### Future Updates: LLM Prompt